Call-for-Code-for-Racial-Justice/Call-for-Code/README.md

-# Call-for-Code
+# Call for Code® with The Linux Foundation

-A link back to the main Call for Code GitHub organization and projects
+A link back to the parallel [Call for Code with The Linux Foundation GitHub organization](https://github.com/Call-for-Code) and additional projects.